British vote upset leaves European shares in choppy waters

 "The outcome is a clear near-term market negative, but in the medium-term the probability of shifting the UK towards a 'softer' Brexit position and less fiscal tightening have increased,” Deutsche Bank FX strategist George Saravelos said in a note to clients.

-On the broader European market, Italian bank UBI Banca rose 3.5 percent, among top gainers on the STOXX, as investors were upbeat about a possible rescue of two troubled regional lenders.
-Traders also cited an upbeat note from local broker Equita which upgraded the stock to "buy", saying that the market had underestimated the benefits of an acquisition.
+On the broader European market, Italian bank UBI Banca rose 5.9 percent, leading gainers on the STOXX, as investors were upbeat about a possible rescue of two troubled regional lenders.
+Traders also cited an upbeat note from local broker Equita which upgraded the stock to buy saying the market had underestimated the benefits of an acquisition.

-Basic resources stocks also helped lift the STOXX as copper prices rose, helped by supply concerns in Chile and recent data pointing to robust import demand from China.
+Basic resources stocks provided the biggest lift to the STOXX as copper prices rose, helped by supply concerns in Chile and recent data pointing to robust import demand from China.
+Heavyweight miners BHP, Rio Tinto and Glencore all rose more than 1 percent.

+Analyst at Citi and Denmark's Jyske Bank both cut their rating on Philips Lighting to sell, sending shares in the world's largest light maker down 1.6 percent.

+French electrical parts distributor Rexel fell 3.1 percent after a two-notch downgrade to sell at Kepler, while shares Dutch builder Heijmans rose 4.7 percent after an upgrade to buy from the same broker.

-Back in the UK, utilities including Centrica and SSE all rose before trimming gains as prospects of a hung parliament diluted risks of harsher regulation - the Conservatives and Labour party have both proposed tariff caps.
+Back in the UK, utilities including Centrica, National Grid and SSE all rose as prospects of a hung parliament diluted risks of harsher regulation - the Conservatives and Labour party have both proposed tariff caps.

 Stocks linked to the British housebuilding industry were the biggest STOXX fallers.

-Builders merchant Travis Perkins fell 3 percent, Howden Joinery dropped 2.8 percent and housebuilder Berkeley Group was down 3.6 percent.
+Builders merchant Travis Perkins fell 4.1 , Howden Joinery dropped 4 percent and commercial REIT Great Portland Estates fell 2.2 percent.

-UK travel stocks and pub companies also fell, while the domestically exposed FTSE 250 index recovered to end 0.1 percent higher.
+UK travel stocks and pub companies also fell, while the domestically exposed FTSE 250 index fell 0.5 percent.

 "So lots of uncertainties and the domestic political and economic path forward is murky.
 However for UK equities the outlook is more measured and we will be looking for selective buying opportunities," said Richard Colwell, Head of UK Equities at Columbia Threadneedle Investments.
-(Reporting by Danilo Masoni and Kit Rees; Editing by Toby Chopra)
+(Reporting by Danilo Masoni; Editing by Andrew Heavens)